charlpcronje/charl-cv.devserv.me/src/README.md

 For some reason it felt like my job was done and I needed to move on, we were a dev team of 6 people by then and I trusted that they would be fine without me.

-#### Other Tasks
+### Other Tasks

-- Project Management
+- **Project Management**: Led project teams and managed all phases of project lifecycle, ensuring objectives were met on time and within budget while maintaining high standards of quality and communication.
-- Server Management
+- **Server Management**: Administered and optimized server configurations to ensure high availability and performance of web services.
-- Department Manager
+- **Department Manager**: Oversaw daily operations of the department, managing staff, budgets, and resources to meet organizational goals and improve departmental performance.
-- Lead Developer
+- **Lead Developer**: Directed the development team in various projects, setting technical standards and ensuring solutions are architecturally sound and future-proof.
-- Created online IDE where everyone worked, this prevented us from working on the same files at the same time.
-We were still using SVN, and I think that everyone who's worked with SVN knows how working on the same files can sometimes cause you to roll back an entire dev cycle.
+- **Created online IDE**: Developed an integrated development environment (IDE) online to manage code collaboration more efficiently, particularly addressing SVN’s limitations with concurrent file modifications to reduce development conflicts and rollbacks.
-- Training
+- **Training**: Designed and delivered technical training programs to enhance team competencies, improve productivity, and ensure consistency across project implementations.
-- System Analysis
+- **System Analysis**: Conducted comprehensive system analysis to identify and resolve inefficiencies, optimize performance, and implement upgrades that align with business objectives.
-- Maintenance
+- **Maintenance**: Managed ongoing maintenance and upgrades of software applications to ensure operational reliability and security of systems.

-#### PHP
+### PHP

-- Custom MVC PHP Framework
+- **Custom MVC PHP Framework**: Developed a custom MVC framework to support specific application requirements, facilitating rapid development, scalability, and maintenance.
-- WebCore (HeEPP)
+- **WebCore (HeEPP)**: Utilized WebCore as part of the HeEPP framework to build dynamic, scalable web applications, significantly reducing development time and improving user experience.
-- Object Orientated
+- **Object Oriented**: Implemented object-oriented programming principles in PHP to create modular, reusable, and maintainable code.
-- SaaS (Software as a Service)
+- **SaaS (Software as a Service)**: Developed multi-tenant web applications as services, providing scalable solutions to clients and reducing overhead through cloud technology.
-- Web Services (Restful & SOAP)
+- **Web Services (Restful & SOAP)**: Engineered web services using RESTful API for its simplicity and flexibility, and SOAP for ensuring secure, transactional messaging between applications.

-#### Databases
+### Databases

-- Mysql
+- **MySQL**: Managed and optimized MySQL databases, enhancing data integrity, query performance, and scalability.
-- Sybase
+- **Sybase**: Administered Sybase database systems, focusing on performance tuning and security for enterprise-level applications.

-#### Server Administrator
+### Server Administrator

-- Apache
+- **Apache**: Configured and maintained Apache web servers to host and manage websites, ensuring security, efficiency, and availability.
-- MySQL
+- **MySQL**: Oversaw the MySQL server for optimal performance and secure data management as part of the LAMP stack.
-- PHP
+- **PHP**: Optimized PHP configurations on servers to enhance performance and security for hosted web applications.

-#### Security
+### Security

-- Digital Signatures
+- **Digital Signatures**: Implemented digital signatures in software solutions to verify the authenticity of digital documents, securing electronic transactions and communications.
-- Document Encryption
+- **Document Encryption**: Applied strong encryption standards to safeguard sensitive documents from unauthorized access and data breaches.

-#### CSS Frameworks & Pre-processors
+### CSS Frameworks & Pre-processors

-- Bootstrap
+- **Bootstrap**: Employed Bootstrap for rapid, effective responsive design, streamlining web development and ensuring cross-device compatibility.
-- Foundation
+- **Foundation**: Utilized Foundation to build accessible, professional websites that maintain design integrity across various platforms.
-- Material Design
+- **Material Design**: Applied Material Design principles to develop intuitive and visually appealing user interfaces that enhance user experience.

-#### Version Control
+### Version Control

-- GIT
+- **GIT**: Managed version control using Git, facilitating team collaboration, code integration, and release management to ensure code integrity and trackability.

 ===